-The accompanying Consolidated Statements of Operations include allocations from Wynn Resorts for legal, accounting, human resource, information services, real estate, and other corporate support services.
+The accompanying Consolidated Statements of Operations and Comprehensive Loss include allocations from Wynn Resorts for legal, accounting, human resource, information services, real estate, and other corporate support services.
 The corporate support service allocations have been determined on a basis that Wynn Resorts and the Company consider to be reasonable estimates of the utilization of service provided or the benefit received by the Company.
 Wynn Resorts maintains corporate offices at Wynn Las Vegas without charge from the Company.
-Through September 30, 2008, the Company settled these corporate allocation charges with Wynn Resorts on a periodic basis as discussed in "Amounts Due to Affiliates, net" above.
-Beginning with the fourth quarter of 2008 and ending with the third quarter of 2009, the Company was unable to and did not intend to settle this corporate allocation and accordingly, such allocations were recorded as a contribution to equity from Wynn Resorts.
-During the years ended December 31, 2011, 2010 and 2009, \$28.6 million, \$25.9 million, and \$25 million, respectively, was charged to the Company for such corporate allocations.
+The Company settles these corporate allocation charges with Wynn Resorts on a periodic basis as discussed in "Amounts Due to Affiliates, net" above.
+During the years ended December 31, 2012, 2011 and 2010, \$26.2 million, \$28.6 million, and \$25.9 million, respectively, was charged to the Company for such corporate allocations.